How to Be a Film Director

 Step 3: Gain Experience and Advance

 Many directors have experience as actors, writers or other members of the production team.
 Because film directing is such a competitive job field, prospective directors need experience working on sets, as well as connections in the industry.
 Many directors debut on small independent films, commercials or promotional content and advance with experience.
-The BLS reports that many directors have to work multiple jobs early in their careers in order to maintain financial stability.

 - Join a professional organization.
 Professional organization for directors, such as the Directors Guild of America (DGA), can provide directors with a variety of benefits to help them advance in their careers.
 Benefits include networking opportunities, employment listings and more.